nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 console.log(instance.values);               // [1,2,3,4]
 ```

-The `AbstractNumbersProxy` uses the `construct` trap to intercept the call to `new AbstractNumbersProxy()`.
+The `AbstractNumbersProxy` uses the `construct` trap to intercept the call to the `new AbstractNumbersProxy()` method.
 Then, the `Reflect.construct()` method is called with arguments from the trap and adds an empty function as the third argument.
 That empty function is used as the value of `new.target` inside of the constructor.
 Because `new.target` is not equal to `AbstractNumbers`, no error is thrown and the constructor executes completely.

-#### Callable Class Constructors
+### Callable Class Constructors

-In Chapter 9, you learned that class constructors must always be called with `new`.
+Chapter 9 explained that class constructors must always be called with `new`.
 That happens because the internal `[[Call]]` method for class constructors is specified to throw an error.
-However, since proxies can intercept calls to `[[Call]]`, you can effectively create callable class constructors my using a proxy.
+But proxies can intercept calls to the `[[Call]]` method, meaning you can effectively create callable class constructors by using a proxy.
 For instance, if you want a class constructor to work without using `new`, you can use the `apply` trap to create a new instance.
 Here's some sample code:

 ```js
 class Person {